 Co-founder and Creative Partner of Canvas Group

-I have over 17 years experience in graphic and interactive design, advertising and communications, with clients such as Citibank, Mazda, SBS, Panasonic, Stockland, Object, Suncorp and TAL.
+I have over 18 years experience in graphic and interactive design, advertising and communications.

 Chilean-born, I moved to Sydney in 1986 and started Canvas Group in 2003.
 The studio, under my guidance, has produced over 9,000 projects locally and internationally, and has received over 50 Australian and international accolades in the past 5 years.

 I’m also a Councillor for AGDA (Australian Graphic Design Association) NSW.

 10 questions for Jorge Castillo: